-Ray Nayler’s Science Fiction short stories, “Mutability,” and "Do Not Forget Me" appeared in Asimov’s Science Fiction Magazine, where his story "Winter Timeshare" is also upcoming.
+Ray Nayler’s Science Fiction short stories, “Mutability,” "Do Not Forget Me" and "Winter Timeshare" have appeared in Asimov’s Science Fiction Magazine.
 "Mutability" was also published in The Year's Best Science Fiction and Fantasy 2016.
 Ray's poetry has been published in the Beloit Poetry Journal, Weave, Juked, Able Muse, Sentence, Phantom Limb, and many other magazines.
-His novel, American Graveyards, was published in the UK by Third Alternative Press.
-His short stories have been published in Ellery Queen’s Mystery Magazine, Cemetery Dance, Deathrealm, Crimewave, and the Berkeley Fiction Review, among others.
-He is a Foreign Service Officer with the Department of State, and was a Peace Corps Volunteer in Turkmenistan.
+His detective novel, American Graveyards, was published in the UK by Third Alternative Press.
+His short stories across many genres have been published in Ellery Queen’s Mystery Magazine, Cemetery Dance, Deathrealm, Crimewave, and the Berkeley Fiction Review, among others.
+Ray is a Foreign Service Officer with the Department of State, and was a Peace Corps Volunteer in Turkmenistan.
 Ray speaks Russian and Azerbaijani.
 He has lived and worked in the countries of Central Asia and the former Soviet Union for nearly a decade.
-His most recent posting was to Bishkek, Kyrgyzstan.
-His next is to Baku, Azerbaijan.
+His current posting is to Baku, Azerbaijan.

 "Winter Timeshare" in Asimov's, January 2017